Yick Wo Video Overview

 Visual arts

-After school enrichment classes change each semester and include hip-hop dance, tennis, ukulele, gymnastics, and Spanish. -
+After school enrichment classes change each semester and include dance and tennis. -

 -